lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

 </div>

-### Declaring properties in a static properties field
+### Declaring properties in a static properties class field

 To declare properties in a static `properties` class field: